kareeshma14/tweet-trend-new_km/README.md

 This is a small applicaiton which contains main and test folders.
 Main contains application code.
 Test contains test cases19
-It also contains pom.xml which has all dependences and artfact name and versionn
+It also contains pom.xml which has all dependences and artfact name and versionnnn